 Unseal Unseam is an experimental, multimedia opera that re-frames the fable of Bluebeard’s Castle from the perspective of his abused wife, Judith.
 This unique opera combines traditional operatic singing with extended vocal techniques accompanied by modular synth, electronic piano, and textures of harsh electronic noise made through amplified props onstage.

-Unseal Unseam was recently showcased at the 2016 Edinburgh Festival Fringe to five-star reviews.
+In 2016, an earlier version of Unseal Unseam was showcased at the Edinburgh Festival Fringe to five-star reviews.

-Follow our progress!
+Follow us and stay in touch!
 Sign up for our email list